spirit01/ensemble-fit_docker_version/README.rst

 Testing scripts works with pdb's files and saxs curves.
 All files ({}.pdb and {}.dat) must be in the same directory.
 It is possible to use your own data, but you have keep the data format.

 Runing method have several options.
-It possible to used them individualy or together.
-If you run it together you get also a comparsion for each method.
+It possible to use them individualy or combined.
+If you run them combined you get also a comparsion for each method.
 The result of individual method is saved in format result_{method}_{n}_{k}_{date}.log.
 Results for more than one method is saved in final_result_{n}_{k}_date.log file.
 The verbosity of output is defined by verbose_logfile parametrs.
 Verbosity of std_out is  in range 0 to 2.

 Mixing foxs_curves
 ------------------
-Curves are mixing and with srcipts adderror.
+Curves are mixed and modified with adderror scripts.
 Adderror scripts use experimental data for better mistakes.
-More information about algorithm is in an article .... .
+More information about used algorithm is in an article .... .

 Configuration files
 -------------------
-File config.ini contains information to run the method.
+File config.ini contains information required to run the method.
 Value -1 ***turn off*** method.
-0 means, that method is in ***PATH*** and it is not necessary to explicite write the position.
-Value 1 run method which is not in PATH.
-There you have to use the all path to method.
+0 means, that source files for method are located in ***PATH*** and it is not necessary to explicitely write the position.
+Value 1 means run method which is not in PATH.
+There you have to specify the complete path to the method source files.

 Run ONE methods
 ----------------